ben-yeung/nft-vision-discord/README.md

 * Discord bot is built using discord.js v13 with a focus on slash command utility.
 See more here [discord.js Guide](https://discordjs.guide/interactions/slash-commands.html#registering-slash-commands)
 * For production deployment see the file src/deploy.js for more information on how to register slash commands.
 * Due note that using the OpenSea API can become rate limited without an API Key.
 See more here [OpenSea Docs](https://docs.opensea.io/reference/retrieving-a-single-collection)
+* The eth and gas commands utilize Etherscan's API endpoint to fetch details.
+See more on getting a key here: [Etherscan API Docs](https://docs.etherscan.io/)

 ## 🛠 Dependencies Include:
 * [mongoose](https://www.npmjs.com/package/mongoose)